Three Ways the Life Settlement Market is Like Uber

 This is increasingly important to financial professionals because more and more clients may find that they have life insurance policies that now look like underutilized assets.
 Since the majority of seniors are unaware that their life insurance policy can be sold, financial professionals are positioned to help educate their clients about the financial benefits of life settlements.

-The sharing economy generates new income
+Sharing economy generates new income

 One out of every four Baby Boomers plans to work until the age of 70, and life expectancies are higher than ever before.
 These dynamics are driving senior adults to seek new revenue streams that can help fund anything from travel to new investments to long-term care expenses.
 According to research from the Insurance Studies Institute, more than 500,000 seniors lapse their life insurance policy annually, and only 1,250 take advantage of a life settlement.
 Ninety percent of seniors report that they would have considered a life settlement if they had been made aware of the option.